jayesh-kambli/PostgreSQL/README.md

 ## ⚠️ Disclaimer

 This is a public repository, so anyone can access it.
 If you are a student viewing this, please **do not blindly trust my answers** I am also learning and there may be mistakes.
-Always try to solve the problems on your own first and use this only for reference.